Difference-in-Differences with Sample Selection: Simulation

-Under this DGP, the true mixing probability is $p_{OOO1}$ = 0.70 and the numerical bound for $\tau_{OOO}$ is [3.08,4.39], which includes the true ATT.
-The mathematical derivation of these numerical bounds is presented in Appendix \ref{numerical bounds}.
-We draw a random sample of size 500, 1000, and 2000 observations from this DGP to obtain the empirical distribution of the estimated bounds using 1,000 replications.
-We estimate the bounds for $\tau_{OOO}$ under two sets of assumptions.
-The first set considers Assumptions \ref{no anti}, \ref{PT_OOO}, \ref{Partialselection}(a) and \ref{Partialselection}(b), which we refer to as \textit{without-monotonicity}.
-The second arrangement includes Assumptions \ref{no anti}, \ref{PT_OOO}, \ref{monotone} and \ref{Partialselection}(a) which we refer to as \textit{with-monotonicity}.
-Figure \ref{fig:mixp} shows that the distribution of estimated mixing probability ($p_{OOO1}$) \textit{with-monotonicity} is centered around the true probability, represented by the vertical line.
-Table \ref{simu bounds} gives the average estimated bounds for $\tau_{OOO}$ under the two sets of assumptions.
-The estimated bounds also include the true ATT.
-As discussed in Section \ref{Canonicalbias}, the naive DiD estimate exhibits a 6\% downward bias even in this relatively simple DGP, where the strong assumption of full independence holds.
+Under this DGP, the true mixing probability is $p_{OOO1}$ = 0.7052 and the true numerical bounds for $\tau_{OOO}$ are given by $[LB_{\tau_{OOO}}, UB_{\tau_{OOO}}] = [3.6829,5.1969]$.
+Notice that these contain the true ATT for the OOO group.
+The mathematical derivation of these numerical bounds can be found in Appendix \ref{numerical bounds}.

+We draw random samples of 500, 1000, and 2000 observations from this DGP and compute the empirical distribution of the estimated bounds over 10,000 simulation draws (replications).
+The bounds for $\tau_{OOO}$ are estimated under two sets of assumptions.
+The first corresponds to the bounds given in Theorem \ref{nomono_bound}, which we refer to as the \textit{without-monotonicity} scenario.
+The second corresponds to the bounds presented in Theorem \ref{mono_bound}, which we refer to as the \textit{with-monotonicity} scenario.
+Figure \ref{fig:mixp} plots the distribution of the estimated mixing probability, $\hat{p}_{OOO1}$, for the \textit{with-monotonicity} scenario, which is centred around the black vertical line, representing the true value of the mixing probability.
+The average estimated bounds for $\tau_{OOO}$ under the two sets of assumptions are given in Table \ref{simu bounds_OOO_10k}.
+These are seen to contain the true ATT for OOO of 5.
+As we discuss in Section \ref{Canonicalbias}, the na\"{\i}ve DiD estimate exhibits an upward bias of around 55.4\% in this relatively simple DGP, which satisfies the full independence assumption \ref{Partialselection}$(Joint)$.
+The 95\% CI reflects the coverage probability of the true interval, which hovers around 93\%, whereas the Imbens and Manski (IM) 95\% CI is the coverage probability of the true parameter, which hovers around 99\%.
+Simulation results for the remaining latent groups (ONO, NOO, and NNO) are provided in Appendix \ref{simu_other}.

+\paragraph{Mixing Proportion Approaching One:} We also examine how the bounds for $\tau_{OOO}$ behave under monotonicity (Theorem \ref{mono_bound}) as we increase the mixing proportion to approach 1.
+To do this, we modify the main DGP given above by varying the parameter $\zeta$ between 0.1 and 3, which generates mixing proportions ranging from 0.9601 to 0.6685, respectively.
+The results for this case can be found in Appendix Table \ref{tbl:change Mixp}.
+It becomes clear from these results that as the mixing proportion approaches 1, the estimated bounds get tighter and contract towards the true value of $\tau_{OOO}=5$.